muratk5n/thirdwave/en/README.md

 During Dem debates Gabbard was likely making a VP play (attacked Kamala, the other likely non-white female candidate -competition-).
-Now looks like some at Fox making another VP play for TG.
+Now looks like some at Fox making another VP play for her?
 As Trump VP if he runs again?

 ---